jennyiskezhen/Data-Engineering/project/README.md

 Data table is clustered based on the Delivery Delay feature since it is used for ordering and sorting the data.

 ### Dashboard
-A dashboard is created to show the interactions among the influencing factors.
+A dashboard is created to show the interactions among the influencing factors: <https://lookerstudio.google.com/s/uYjlnmPLsiw>

 Viewers can control the data range by selecting the data associated with either low or high defects.
 The dashboard shows four charts: